JohannesBuchner/Xstack/README.md

 - XSPEC fitting (more details to be added)

-## :warning: Limitations, and contributions are welcome!
+## :warning: Limitations so far ... and contributions are welcome!

+<span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is a great tool for stacking many point source (AGN) spectra, and specifically if you are interested in the average spectral shape.
+However, we do acknowledge some limitations so far.
+These are likely out of current scope, but contributions are still welcome!

 - **Preserving only spectral **shape**; **normalization** information is lost**
   - Any spectrum contains both **normalization** and **shape** information.
 For **X-ray** spectral stacking, it is in principle not possible to preserve both. <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> makes effort to preserve the **shape** information (by assigning data-driven response weighting factors); but the **normalization** information is lost.
 A possible improvement could be, stack the shape and normalization separately, and assign the stacked luminosity back to the stacked spectrum from <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>.